by Merissa Moore

 - Enough fats – fats, if taken in moderation, can do wonders for your mental health and study abilities.

 - Supplements – this is a good one, but it only works the best when combined with all other points.
+This includes priobiotics such as activated you products.
 Take vitamin B complex for energy and proper brain function; you’ll need this the most as a student.

 Also, bear in mind that the past year or so has been new normality of a kind.
 Tips for keeping mental health during COVID-19 are for college students and all who feel strained by the unique situation.